 All of these terms have mass dimension at most 4.
-When they appear in the Lagrangian $\mathcal{L} \sim m^4$ , their coupling constant must compensate for the missing mass dimension.
-The scalar and fermion mass terms therefore read $m^2 \phi^2$ , $m \bar{\psi} \psi$ .
-Among the interaction terms, only $\phi^3$ requires a dimensionful coupling $\mu \sim m$ .
+When they appear in the Lagrangian $\mathcal{L} \sim m^4$, their coupling constant must compensate for the missing mass dimension.
+The scalar and fermion mass terms therefore read $m^2 \phi^2$, $m \bar{\psi} \psi$.
+Among the interaction terms, only φ^3 requires a dimensionful coupling $\mu \sim m$.
 All the other terms have mass dimension 4 and their coupling constants are plain numbers.

-We can take the bound of mass dimension 4 $^4$ as an experimentally observed principle.
+We can take the bound of mass dimension 4 6 as an experimentally observed principle.
 There are good reasons to consider only terms of this type:

-- Such interactions are reasonably simple. - There are only finitely many such term, hence finitely many parameters for the model. - All higher-dimensional terms require a coupling constant with negative mass dimension. - Coupling constants with negative mass dimension lead to undesirable effects in the ultraviolet or short-distance regimes. - Such theories are called non-renormalisable.
-Renormalisability will be considered later in QFT II. - In the infrared or long-distance regime, only the interactions of mass dimension up to 4 are relevant.
-The higher-dimensional terms have small effects are are mostly irrelevant.
+- Such interactions are reasonably simple. - There are only finitely many such terms, hence finitely many parameters for the model. - All higher-dimensional terms require a coupling constant with negative mass dimension. - Coupling constants with negative mass dimension lead to undesirable effects in the ultraviolet or short-distance regimes. - Such theories are called non-renormalisable.
+Renormalisability will be considered later in QFT II. - In the infrared or long-distance regime,7 only the interactions of mass dimension up to 4 are relevant.
+The higher-dimensional terms have small effects and are mostly irrelevant.

-&lt;sup>3Quantities that appear in an exponent must be dimensionless numbers.
-The action carries the same units as Planck constant $\hbar$ which in natural units is a number $\hbar = 1$ .
+5Quantities that appear in an exponent must be dimensionless numbers.
+The action carries the same units as Planck constant \hbar which in natural units is a number $\hbar = 1$.

-&lt;sup>4More generally, the number of spacetime dimensions.
+6More generally, the number of spacetime dimensions.

-&lt;sup>5The meaning of long-distance depends on the point of view.
+7The meaning of long-distance depends on the point of view.
 It can be astronomical units, everyday length scales, atomic scales or even less when interested in fundamental description of nature.

-• The mass term for a vector field appears as an inverse power in the massive vector propagator.
+• The mass for a vector field reappears as an inverse power in the massive vector propagator.
 This also leads to a non-renormalisable model.
-To explain the mass of the W and Z vector bosons we rely on the Higgs mechanism.
+To explain the mass of the W and Z vector bosons we have to rely on the Higgs mechanism.8